Are you building your A-team for your business venture? Hire more unlike-minded people!

-Conquests, conversions, and colonizations under the pretext of convergence and unity toward other people's absolute truth led to the loss of ancestral cultures and the extinction of part of priceless humankind's knowledge.
+Under the pretext of convergence and unity toward one absolute truth, conquests, conversions, and colonizations have caused the loss of ancestral cultures and the extinction of part of priceless humankind's knowledge.

-The fundamental problem is our confusion between difference and polarisation: those who do not think like us are against us or wrong.
+The fundamental problem is our confusion between difference and polarisation.
+We are often prone to think that those who do not think like us are against us or wrong.
 But what about: I have a point, you have one, so now let’s explore each other’s perspectives and make the best of it?

 We have also wrongly assumed that universality passed by appreciating similarities through the lens and benchmark of a few (dominant) cultures.
 But since we are all different, the world is a billion-time plural.
-Therefore, should we not speak about pluriversality instead and value our diversity of thoughts amongst our shared human condition?
+Therefore, should we not seek for pluriversality instead and value our diversity of thoughts inside our shared human condition?

-When faced with global environmental, economic, geopolitical and social challenges, we abide by the same dominant paradigm, have the same approach, collect and exploit the same data, and end up having similar solutions and deadlocks stopping all the planet.
-All of this is because we fail to involve other voices, perspectives, mindsets, and intelligences in the process.
+When faced with global environmental, economic, geopolitical and social challenges, we currently abide by the same dominant paradigm, have the same approach, collect and exploit the same data, and end up having similar solutions and deadlocks stopping the entire planet.
+All of this is because we fail to involve other voices, perspectives, mindsets, and intelligences to give way to more alternative and opportunities in the process.

-Fortunately, things are changing.
-At the bottom, people increasingly are more interconnected with other human beings.
-And at the top, businesses can be at the forefront of creating a top-down mindset shift by showing the power of embracing our multiple human intelligences .
+Fortunately, change is happening.
+At the bottom, people worldwide are more interconnected with each other and increasingly advocate for more diversity, equality and inclusion.
+And at the top, businesses can broaden the approach to diversity by embracing our multiple human intelligences.